 Key new skills?

-Successful tech leaders are able to master a range softer skills such as empathy (absolutely key according to the tech leaders we interview), emotional intelligence, continuous reasoning and a coaching mindset.
+Successful tech leaders are able to master a range of softer skills such as empathy (absolutely key according to the tech leaders we interview), emotional intelligence, continuous reasoning, and a coaching mindset.

-You also need to become an effective people manager and understand that people problems are no longer 'other peoples problems' because if they're your team you need to manage them.
+You also need to become an influential people manager and understand that people’s problems are no longer ‘other people’s problems because if they’re your team you need to manage them.

-Communication is absolutely key and a failure to communicate effectively is often stated as a major blocker for some tech leaders and why they fail to achieve the impact they want.
+Communication is absolutely crucial and a failure to communicate effectively is often stated as a significant blocker for some tech leaders and why they fail to achieve the impact they want.

-In particular the ability to communicate with clarity and precision to non-technologist stakeholders, be they colleagues, investors, customers, even the CEO, has become key to success.
+In particular, the ability to communicate with clarity and precision to non-technologist stakeholders, be they colleagues, investors, customers, or even the CEO, has become key to success.

 As mentioned, they have to master a range of softer skills that is often primarily focused with around bridging the gap between technical and the non-technical, between the tech team and the market.

-The Chief Technology Officer needs to mould them into a customer-centric operation, focused on what the market wants ahead of what they think is cool and fun to build.
-Ultimately, the customer remains the most important stakeholder and product development should be driven by a validated, lean start up learning process, not by the CTO or what the star performers want to build.
+The Chief Technology Officer needs to mold them into a customer-centric operation, focused on what the market wants ahead of what they think is cool and fun to build.
+Ultimately, the customer remains the most important stakeholder and product development should be driven by a validated, lean start-up learning process, not by the CTO or what the star performers want to build.

-And another skill that Jobs mastered was communication, at least his external comms was pretty effective.
-Alas many CTOs struggle to master or even recognise the importance of clear communication and another familiar tripwire is delegation.
+And another skill that Jobs mastered was communication, at least his external comms were pretty effective.
+Alas, many CTOs struggle to master or even recognize the importance of clear communication and another familiar tripwire is delegation.

-Delegation is important to help the team grow and learn, but it's critical for the CTO to create sufficient free time to read, learn and focus on the high value areas of the business that have an impact and make a difference.
-Strategy, team building and tech planning become the priority, away from the weeds that they might instinctively enjoy and be more comfortable with.
+Delegation is essential to help the team grow and learn, but it’s critical for the CTO to create sufficient free time to read, understand and focus on the high-value areas of the business that have an impact and make a difference.
+Strategy, team building, and tech planning become the priority, away from the weeds that they might instinctively enjoy and be more comfortable with.

-There is also a huge difference when operating as CTO in a start up vs. CTO in a large organisation - the former often bogged down with fire fighting, the latter with managing stakeholders and corporate politics.
+There is also a vast difference when operating as CTO in a start-up vs. CTO in a large organization – the former is often bogged down with fire fighting, the latter with managing stakeholders and corporate politics.

-[NB: When we first wrote this article we were living a normal, pre-COVID life referencing a commute into work .... how life has changed the average routine]
+[NB: When we first wrote this article, we were living a normal, pre-COVID life referencing a commute to work …. how life has changed the average routine]

-1. Hop on the train into Central London and alongside my fellow start up techies, open up the latest copy of 'Wired' - OK, I'm not that hip and don't view that as a priority, normally I'm catching up on relevant tech articles I've forwarded to the kindle!
+1. Hop on the train into Central London and alongside my fellow start-up techies, open up the latest copy of ‘Wired’ – OK, I’m not that hip and don’t view that as a priority, usually, I’m catching up on relevant tech articles I’ve forwarded to the kindle!

-2. Once in the office I generally start my day by catching up with the operations team, check up with systems and make sure everything ticking over OK.
+2. Once in the office I generally start my day by catching up with the operations team, check-up with systems, and making sure everything ticking over OK.

-Find out it any releases due today and any problems which need the input of the chief technology officer.
+Find out if any releases are due today and any problems which need the input of the chief technology officer.

 3. Really important element of the modern CTO schedule is liaising with customer services.
-Customers are the no.1 priority - even for the tech team - so it's important for the CTO to keep an ear to the ground with market feedback.
+Customers are the no.1 priority – even for the tech team – so it’s important for the Chief technology officer to keep an ear to the ground with market feedback.